Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 Shaidulina helped Nadia care for her six-year-old daughter, while Nadia tried to manage the implosion of the businesses after all their accounts were frozen and at the same time mount a legal defence for her husband.

 “I stopped going out as the situation on the street became more and more dangerous,” says Shaidulina.
 “But both my pensioner mother and brother have been participating in the weekend mass demonstrations.
-I worry about them as there is a constant danger of being detained and beaten.
-More than 25,000 people have been in prison.”
+I worry about them, as there is a constant danger of being detained and beaten.
+More than 30,000 people have been in prison.”

 “We never discussed the situation at home because we don't know if the apartment is bugged.
 All our correspondence is opened,” Shaidulina added in a phone call with bne IntelliNews from Riga, where she is now in self-imposed exile.

-Shaidulina was also worried about being arrested as detainees are forced to sign a letter promising they will not leave the country and lists of these names are sent to the border — another form of repression to try and keep people away from the weekly mass rallies.
+Shaidulina was also worried about being arrested, as detainees are forced to sign a letter promising they will not leave the country and lists of these names are sent to the border – another form of repression to try to keep people away from the weekly mass rallies.
 Again the quirk of the authorities' desire to keep a veneer of legitimacy means that anyone’s name that is not on one of these lists can cross the border.
-Nadia’s pregnancy also meant the police could not force her to sign the letter.

-“I had no official travel ban and I stayed in Minsk for the first three months because I had to close the gallery, reorganise the businesses and deal with administrative things to fight the criminal charges against my husband,” says Nadia, who also made up care packages of warm clothes, food and books as her husband is an avid reader.
-“It was complicated as all our accounts had been arrested too and we had no access to our money.
+“I had no official travel ban and I stayed in Minsk for the first three months because I had to close the gallery, reorganise the businesses and deal with administrative things to fight the criminal charges against my husband,” says Nadia, who also made up care packages of warm clothes, food and books, as her husband is an avid reader.
+“It was complicated, as all our accounts had been arrested too and we had no access to our money.
 How could we pay salaries?
 People quit.”

-As things got worse Shaidulina made the decision to take up Latvia’s offer to take in skilled Belarusians and applied for an academic visa as she is studying for a PhD.
-The whole process took about a month and a half and is made more complicated by the need to get special permission to travel due to the coronavirus pandemic.
+As things got worse Shaidulina made the decision to take up Latvia’s offer to take in skilled Belarusians and applied for an academic visa, as she is studying for a PhD.
+The whole process took about a month and a half and is made more complicated by the need to get special permission to travel due to the coronavirus (COVID-19) pandemic.

 After three months of fighting it became increasingly clear the authorities were not going to let Vasilevich out of jail.
 It was the looming birth of their second daughter that finally pushed Nadia over the top.
 She decided to go too.